- Ranked Choice Voting / Instant Runoff

 Our brochure: Ranked Choice Voting: Vote-Count-Elect

 OpaVote allows you to run secure, reliable organizational elections using either single-winner or multi-winner RCV.
+Check out an example of their embeddable ranked choice voting widget here.

 Create your own RCV poll at Civinomics for RCV elections big or small.